-UNB Libraries has worked with the Student Accessibility Centre to provide a range of assistive software, equipment, and associated support for students with disabilities.
+UNB Libraries has worked with the Student Accessibility Centre to provide access to assistive software for students with disabilities.

-The largest of our Library Accessibility Services is located in the Harriet Irving Library on the third floor.
-HIL facilities include workstations with large-screen monitors, scanners (including a large-format, high-speed scanning station), USB headphones, height-adjustable tables, and an electronic video magnifier (CCTV).
-In addition to Microsoft Office 2007, installed software includes:
+HIL facilities include a workstations with a large-screen monitor, scanners (including a large-format, high-speed scanning station), USB headphones, height-adjustable tables, and an electronic video magnifier (CCTV).
+Installed software includes:

 There is one study carrel designated for users with wheelchairs in the Engineering Library, and there are adjustable tables (in Group Study Room B and in the Study Hall).